-The radio sources on the relay satellite and propulsion module landed on the lunar surface are used to conduct differential VLBI observation from the ground.
+The radio sources on the relay satellite and VRAD satellite on the elliptical orbits are used to conduct differential VLBI observation from the ground.
 Waves at 4 frequencies in the S and X bands are radiated from each system.
 At least three stations are used for the observation.
-The VLBI observation enables us to determine the location of the radio source with a high accuracy, 1m for the relay satellite and even 0.1 m for the landing module.
-This will provide accurate information of the low-order gravity field, the libration and the moment of inertia of the Moon, typically 10 times better than before.
-With information of size of the core if any to be obtained by the Lunar-A mission, the composition of the core can be determined accurately.
-This will give a definite constraint to the origin and evolution of the Moon.
+The VLBI observation enables us to determine the location of the radio source with a high accuracy.
+This will provide accurate information of the low-order gravity field, typically 10 times better than before for C22.
 On the other hand, the Doppler measurement of the orbiter via the relay satellite when the orbiter is in the far side is used to determine the local gravity field of the far side.
-The configuration of this experiment is shown in Fig.7.
+The configuration of this experiment is shown in Fig.8.
 The relay satellite is tracked by the 64 m dish at Usuda station and the accuracy is expected to be 1 mm/sec for 10 sec integration.
 The gravity anomalies typically less than 100 km will be determined for geodesy.
 The global gravity modeling will provide detailed information on the global crustal asymmetry as well as the internal lunar structure.

-Fig.6 Concept of the subsurface sounding.
+Fig.7 Concept of the subsurface sounding.